HomebrewNLP/revlib/README.md

 assert out.size() == (16, channels * 2, 224, 224)
 ```

+When implementing MomentumNet like this, there is no storage for lost information in the forward pass which the MomentumNet paper accounts for.
+One way to work around that issue is to avoid the coupling function altogether.
+[HomebrewNLP integrated the coupling functions into f() and g()](https://github.com/HomebrewNLP/HomebrewNLP/blob/efda4b1dbc320c620ed024208f0745b82fb30ebf/src/model.py#L209-L232) which means that there is no loss of information, no matter the depth or beta of the model.

 #### Reformer

 [Reformer](https://arxiv.org/abs/2001.04451) uses RevNet with chunking and LSH-attention to efficiently train a